digital-asset/daml/docs/source/json-api/index.rst

 List currently active contracts that match a given query, with continuous updates.

+Simpler use-cases that do not require continuous updates should use the simpler `/v1/query <#get-all-active-contracts-matching-a-given-query>`__ endpoint instead.

 ``application/json`` body must be sent first, formatted according to the :doc:`search-query-language`::